The Advertising Agency Survival Guide. 2022 “Recession” Version.

-Having gone through the 2007 – 2008 recession as an agency owner, I saw approximately one-third of advertising agencies fail or shrivel.
-My current survival advice is based on watching that storm as well as recent deep conversations with small and medium-sized agencies.
-I did not choose to rush out my thoughts.
+Having gone through the 2007 – 2008 recession as an agency owner, I saw approximately one-third of advertising agencies shrivel.
+My current survival advice is based on my having navigated financial storms as well as recent deep conversations with small and medium-sized agencies.
+I did not choose to rush out these thoughts.
 I actually thought about my thoughts.
 LOL.

 Two Quick & Very Important Points.